2003–04 Los Angeles Lakers season: Series summary

-The Finals were played using a 2-3-2 site format, where the first two and last two games are held at the team with home court advantage.
-This is only used in the Finals, all other playoff games are held in a 2-2-1-1-1 format (the team with home court advantage starts).
+The Finals were played using a 2-3-2 format, where the first two and last two games are held at the venue of the team with home court advantage.
+This was only used in the Finals.

 Background

 The Lakers had a star-studded lineup that included offseason acquisitions Karl Malone and Gary Payton as well as mainstays Kobe Bryant and Shaquille O'Neal.
 Malone and Payton were perennial All-Stars; Payton had led the Seattle SuperSonics to the Finals in 1996, while Malone's Utah Jazz reached the Finals in 1997 and 1998.
 However, both had been defeated by Michael Jordan's Chicago Bulls.
 By 2003, Malone and Payton were in the latter stages of their respective careers and were no longer playing on championship-contending teams.
 Both Malone and Payton took pay cuts to sign with the Lakers in an effort to win a championship.

 Game One

 Sunday, June 6, 2004, 14:30 at the Staples Center.

-Considered to be a stunning upset by most of the NBA world, the Detroit Pistons managed to defeat the Lakers with imposing defense.
-Defensively clamping down on everyone but Bryant and O'Neal, the Pistons managed to hold everyone else to a total of 16 points.
+Detroit stunned Los Angeles with imposing defense.
+They held the Lakers to 39% shooting.
+Outside of O'Neal and Bryant, the rest of the Lakers only managed to score 16 points.

-The Pistons trailed the Lakers 41–40 at halftime, but a 10–4 surge capped by Billups's 3-pointer gave the Pistons the lead.
-O'Neal's foul trouble furthered the scoring gap, with the Pistons leading by 13 points early in the fourth quarter.
+The Pistons trailed the Lakers 41–40 at halftime, but a 10–4 surge in the third quarter gave them the lead and they never relinquished it.
+By the fourth quarter, their lead had increased to 13.